oceanprotocol/docs/content/concepts/ddo-metadata.md

 ## DDO Metadata Example - Remote

 The previous example was for a local cache, with all fields in plaintext.

 Here's the same example, for remote on-chain storage.
-Some fields are encrypted or changed.

-This is how the metadata looks as a response to querying Aquarius (remote metadata).
+That is, it's how metadata looks as a response to querying Aquarius (remote metadata).

+How remote is changed, compared to local:
-`url` is removed from all objects in the `files` array, and `encryptedFiles` is added.
+- `url` is removed from all objects in the `files` array
+- `encryptedFiles` is added.

 ```json
 {